storj-thirdparty/connector-framework/docs/tutorial.md

 		log.Fatal(err)
 	}
 ```
-Here, filePath is the complete path of the file that needs to be uplaoded.
+Here, filePath is the complete path of the file that needs to be uploaded.

 * In case you want to implement section uploading, use the following code fragment.
 The corresponding code snippet has been used in the sample connector code provided.